mozesjacobs/mit67900_final_project/README.md

 The files for training the algorithms are named `train_{algorithm}.py`.

 `visualization_normal.gif` is a GIF showing our fully trained QCON agent in the normal environment, `visualization_food.gif` in the setting with 10 food and 10 starting energy, and `visualization_enemies.gif` in the setting with 8 enemies.

+The branches to look at for the project are: main, lunar1, and gifs.